B I O G R A P H Y

-Marcos Duran, MFA, (he, him) was born and raised in San Jose, California.
-After directing the Brooklyn based Marcos Duran Performance Group from 2009–2017, he has been a So Cal dance theater artist creating Moving Works performance media and live shows that examine the intersectional spectrum of movement beings.
+Marcos Duran, MFA, is a California Arts Council sponsored dance theater artist born and raised in San Jose, California.
+After directing the Brooklyn based Marcos Duran Performance Group from 2009–2017, he has danced in San Diego creating Moving Works performance media and live shows that examine the intersectional spectrum of “movement beings.”

-Marcos is a Dance Lecturer at UC San Diego, and was selected to join the UC San Diego Health: Sanford Compassionate Communication Academy Fellowship cohort of Fall 2024.
-He continues to serve as one of the few artist affiliate faculty in a unit of researchers creating new humanities curriculum for medical professionals.
+Since 2017, Marcos has been working as a dance educator at UC San Diego, teaching courses in dance theater production, dance on film, contact improvisation, contemporary dance, and more.
+Duran was honored with the Outstanding Group Communication and Leadership award by the Center for Student Involvement in 2020.
+He was selected to join the UC San Diego Health: Sanford Compassionate Communication Academy Fellowship cohort of Fall 2024.
+Marcos served as one of the few artist faculty in a unit of medical researchers creating new “compassionate communication” curriculum for clinical residents, and he continues to examine and refresh his practice of compassion throughout his pedagogy and artistry.

-He is a round one Far South/Border North Grant recipient sponsored by the California Arts Council with the Conrad Prebys Foundation.
+2023-2024 : Duran was a Far South/Border North Grant recipient sponsored by the California Arts Council with the Conrad Prebys Foundation.
 His evening length dance production, Dancing With Dignity, premiered at the City Heights Performance Annex in May 2024.
-Inspired by the Universal Declaration of Human Rights and Alliance San Diego’s Start With Dignity campaign, a priority included sharing this creative process with dance students at Chula Vista High School, uplifting the notion of dignity to help prepare them for navigating professional dance opportunities in the future.
+A priority included sharing this creative process with dance students at Chula Vista High School, uplifting the notion of dignity to help prepare them for navigating professional dance opportunities in the future.
+During this time, Marcos also produced and directed two dances for the camera, Best to Move and Guardians of Water.

 In 2022, Marcos toured his evening length solo, Shapeshifter, commissioned by Strand Theater for a debut at the Center for Maine Contemporary Art in Rockland, Maine.
 His signature solo Exit to Wonderland was invited to Visionary Dance Theater’s Zen Festival in San Diego, as well as in San Diego Dance Theater’s WOW Festival show.